goschevski/goschevski.com/content/articles/programmers-have-serbian-mentality.md

 ---
 collection: posts
-title: Programmers have Serbian mentality
-description: People say we Serbs are building houses like we're going to live for thousands of years but we live every day like it's our last.
-When developing apps, most programmers take a similar approach...
+title: Unveiling the Balkan Mentality in Programming
+description: Drawing interesting connections, it seems that programmers often share a similar mindset with the Serbian approach to constructing houses.
+While Serbians build homes intended to last for centuries, they embrace each day with a live-for-the-moment mentality.
+This intriguing comparison can be extended to how programmers tackle their projects.
 createdAt: 2018-03-04
 tags:
   - programming
 ---

-People say we Serbs are building houses like we're going to live for thousands of years but we live every day like it's our last.
-When developing apps, most programmers take a similar approach.

-### How is that?
+Drawing interesting connections, it seems that programmers often share a similar mindset with the Serbian approach to constructing houses.
+While Serbians build homes intended to last for centuries, they embrace each day with a live-for-the-moment mentality.
+This intriguing comparison can be extended to how programmers tackle their projects.

+### Exploring the Approach

-I was working on a ten-year-old project with more names in git blame than some companies' employees.
-The code was written in the Zend PHP framework, and there were a lot of script and style tags inside templates on the client side.
-I was initially disappointed with my assignment, but once I started working inside that jungle of code, it became kind of fun.
-Product folks promised us time for a complete rewrite of the app after we're done with the tasks.
-That meant only one thing to us: the end justifies the means.
-Do whatever is needed to make things work.
-Because all of the code is in one place, it was extremely simple to understand each component of the app.
+Recently, I found myself working on a ten-year-old project with more contributors than some companies have employees.
+The codebase was built using the Zend PHP framework, and the templates were crowded with countless script and style tags.
+Initially, I felt a bit disheartened by the assignment, but as I delved into the intricate code jungle, it surprisingly became an enjoyable experience.
+The product team had promised a complete app rewrite once our tasks were finished, and this "end justifies the means" mindset emerged.
+The focus shifted to making things work, knowing that improvements could be made later.
+Having all the code in one place made it remarkably easy to comprehend each component of the app.

+### Balancing Efficiency and Realism:

-We always strive to complete tasks in the most efficient manner possible, with code that is as decoupled, abstract, and extensible as possible.
-However, apps that we are developing are frequently abandoned or only required update once every two years.
-When we get back to some old project we're not going to be happy with the project regardless.
-The first thing we'll notice is the code style that has evolved over time.
-Second, we will become aware of our lack of skills at that time.
-Third, our framework, library, or even language may be outdated, deprecated, or no longer popular.
+Programmers always strive for efficiency, aiming for code that is decoupled, abstract, and extensible.
+However, it's worth noting that many of the applications we develop often end up abandoned or requiring updates only every few years.
+Returning to an old project often leads to dissatisfaction.
+First, we notice how our coding style has evolved over time.
+Second, we become aware of our past limitations and lack of skills.
+Lastly, we realize that the frameworks, libraries, or programming languages we employed might have become outdated, deprecated, or fallen out of favor.

-### So we shouldn't care?

-Of course not.
-We should continue what we're doing because that's what makes our job fun.
-However, keep this in mind when you are working on something simple but attempting to make it "smart".
-Don't try to solve problems that do not exist yet.
+### Striking the Right Balance

+Despite these factors, it's crucial to continue finding fulfillment in our work and relishing the challenges it presents.
+However, it is also prudent to keep certain considerations in mind.
+When faced with a straightforward task, it's important to resist the urge to overcomplicate it.
+Avoid solving problems that do not yet exist, as this can lead to unnecessary complexities and delays.